anonymframework/Sagi/README.md

 $db->in('id', '1,2,3,4,5');

-//or you can use callbacks
+//or you can use subqueries

 $db->in('username', function(QueryBuilder $builder){
    return $builder->select('username')->where('id', 1);